 Young people recognise that digital skills are important in order for them to succeed, however that is not being translated into their education and development choices.
 This raises the question, do they know about the amazing jobs that are out there, waiting for them?

-Learning from young
+Learning from a young age

-So much of what teens know now, they learnt from a young age – two-year-olds today know how to unlock mobile phones, toddlers are iPad obsessed and many kids are hooked on their Xbox, PlayStation or Nintendo Switch.
+So much of what teens know now, they learnt from a young age – two-year-olds today know how to unlock mobile phones, toddlers are iPad obsessed, and many kids are hooked on their Xbox, PlayStation, or Nintendo Switch.
 Did you know that there is an ever-increasing number of jobs that could use these skills and develop these passions?

 There are currently jobs available that simply didn’t exist ten years ago.
-Today, young people can aspire to be artificial intelligence engineers which are in huge demand, data scientists or games designers, some of these jobs can pay in the region of £60,000 per annum and upwards!
+Today, young people can aspire to be artificial intelligence engineers which are in huge demand, data scientists, or games designers, some of these jobs can pay in the region of £60,000 per annum and upwards!

 Whilst the rise of tech is a concern for many parents when it comes to their kids and the negative aspects, such as a heavy reliance or too much screen time, we know from looking at the various stages of tech adoption that we are certain to have a huge wave of innovators on our hands.
 This is not only beneficial for the kids of the future and their families, but beneficial for the UK market as a whole too.
 These skills and attributes could help make the perfect candidate for some of the world’s most exciting jobs.